 - the school your child was attending has closed

 However, in all cases you should get in touch with your local Quality Improvement Officer if you intend to home educate.

-You should contact your Quality Improvement Officer, via your local education office, if you need advice on any of the following:
+You should contact your Quality Improvement Officer, through the Education and Children's Services, if you need advice on any of the following:

 - curricular provision and resources

 - accessing resources from the Aberdeenshire Library and Information Service

 - computer hardware and software for children with additional support needs

 - services provided by the Educational Psychology Service

 Your local Quality Improvement Officer will contact you, usually on an annual basis, to see how the home education of your child is progressing, to offer advice and support, and to answer any questions you may have.

 If the Quality Improvement Officer has concerns about the education being provided he or she may be in touch with you more often to help you improve the education you are providing.